StandingToaster/CS246_Chess/README.md

 computer having more than 3 difficulty levels!
 The game also allows for custom setups along with a variety of extra Quality of Life Features.

-Developed by Harsimran Khalsi, Hirav Thakur, Jinil Panawala
+Developed by Harsimran Kalsi, Hirav Thakur, Jinil Panawala